Decawave/uwb-apps/README.md

 ## Overview

-This distribution contains the example applications for the dw1000 IR-UWB transceiver within the mynewt-OS.
+This distribution contains the example applications for the DW1000 IR-UWB transceiver within the mynewt-OS.
 The dw1000 device driver model is integrated into the mynewt-OS (https://github.com/decawave/mynewt-dw1000-core).
-This driver includes native support for a 6lowPAN stack, Ranging Services, and Location Services, etc. Mynewt and it's tools build environment newt and management tools newtmgt create a powerful environment and deploying large-scale distributions within IoT.
+This driver includes native support for a 6lowPAN stack, Ranging Services, and Location Services, etc. Mynewt and its build environment tool newt and management tool newtmgt creates a powerful environment for deploying large-scale distributions within IoT.

 For these examples, we leverage the Decawave dwm1001 module and dwm1001-dev kit.
 The DWM1001 includes a nrf52832 and the DW1000 transceiver.
 The DWM1001-DEV is a breakout board that supports a Seggar OB-JLink interface with RTT support.
-The mynewt build environment provides a clean interface for maintaining platform agnostics distributions.
+The mynewt build environment provides a clean interface for maintaining platform agnostic distributions.
 The DWM1001-DEV and the examples contained herein provide a clean out-of-the-box experience for UWB Location Based Services.

 Warning: The DWM1001 comes flashed with a UWB Location Based Services stack.
 This distribution repurposes the hardware and is not intended to replace the functionality of the shipped stack.
-This distribution is intended to be a starting point for evaluating and developing one's own such stacks.
+This distribution is intended to be a starting point for evaluating and developing one's own stacks.

 ## Getting support

 Project discussion board, http://decawave.slack.com

-## Current BSPs and supported hardware
+## Getting hardware

 * DWM1001   from https://www.decawave.com/products/dwm1001-module
 * DWM1002   from https://decawave.com (coming soon)
 * DWM1003   from https://decawave.com (coming soon)